Huairou, Beijing: Administrative divisions

+There are 2 subdistricts, 12 towns, and 2 ethnic townships in the district.

 Climate

+Huairou District has a humid continental climate (Köppen climate classification Dwa).
+The average annual temperature in Huairou is 12.0 C. The average annual rainfall is 618.0 mm with July as the wettest month.
+The temperatures are highest on average in July, at around 26.2 C, and lowest in January, at around -4.6 C.

 Economy

 Its major agricultural products are chestnuts, walnuts, hawthorns, sweet pears, and apricots.

 Tourism

 The Great Wall of China runs through the district and some of the choicest tourist sections are located in the district.
 The portion known as Mutianyu is one of the most popular sections of the Great Wall for tourists.
 The Lakeside Great Wall in Huanghuacheng village, Jiuduhe is another tourist section known for the proximity of the Great Wall to man-made reservoir and even parts of the Great Wall are submerged under the lake water.

 Another tourist attraction is Hong Luo Mountain on which the Hong Luo Temple is located.

 Film-related attractions are aggregated in Yangsong, including China Film Group studio, Stellar Megamedia studio and Beijing Vintage Car Museum.